modal-inria/Kernalytics/README.md

 # Quick start for Kernalyzr

 Install Scala and sbt on your machine (see links for build instructions below).
 Launch the [updateAssembly.sh](updateAssembly.sh) script which will build Kernalytics, copy the jar to the proper location, and install the Kernalizr (R interface to Kernalytics) on your machine.
-You can then load the Kernalizr package from your R installation.
+You can then load Kernalizr using `library(kernalyzr)`.
 Note that there currently the wrapper is pretty thin.
 One has to generate the proper csv on disk, and the results are exported as csv too.

 To get working examples in your current directory, simply type `copyTest()` from the R prompt.
 To run them, type `runTest()`.